craig8196/config/README.md

 # About
-Configuration files for vim and a script that lists and installs all desired plugins for development.
+Configuration settings for vim.
-Note that the installations script is made for Ubuntu.
+Install script for development on Ubuntu.